sopankhosla/twitter-widget-pro/readme.txt

 Tags: twitter, widget, feed
 Requires at least: 3.0
 Tested up to: 3.6
-Stable tag: 2.5.3
+Stable tag: 2.5.4

 A widget that properly handles twitter feeds, including parsing @username, #hashtags, and URLs into links.

 == Description ==

-A widget that properly handles twitter feeds, including parsing @username,
-#hashtag, and URLs into links.
-It supports displaying profiles images, and even
-lets you control whether to display the time and date of a tweet or how log ago it happened (about 5 hours ago, etc).
+A widget that properly handles twitter feeds, including parsing @username, #hashtag, and URLs into links.
+It supports displaying profiles images, and even lets you control whether to display the time and date of a tweet or how log ago it happened (about 5 hours ago, etc).

-<a href="http://bluedogwebservices.com/wordpress-plugin/twitter-widget-pro/">Twitter Widget Pro</a>
+<a href="http://ran.ge/wordpress-plugin/twitter-widget-pro/">Twitter Widget Pro</a>
 Brought to you by <a href="http://ran.ge/" title="WordPress Development">Ran.ge</a>

 == Installation ==

-1. Use automatic installer.
+1. Use automatic installer to install and active the plugin.
+1. You should see a notice appear in your admin that links you to the settings page.
+1. Follow the instructions to setup your Twitter app and authenticate your account (an unfortunate step made necessary by Twitter's API changes).
 1. In WordPress admin go to 'Appearance' -> 'Widgets' and add "Twitter Widget Pro" to one of your widget-ready areas of your site

 == Frequently Asked Questions ==